checkmarx-ltd/cx-flow/docs/WebHook-Registration.md

 ### Permissions Required for GitHub App
 The following permissions are required
+  * Contents - Read/Write | For access to repository contents
   * Pull Request - Read/Write | For commenting on PR
   * Commit statuses - Read/Write | For Block/Break Merge
   * Webhooks - Read/Write | For ability to Register WebHook Events
   * Issues - Read/Write | If using GitHub as bug-tracker

 WebHook Events
   * Delete